-At the time this was going on, with a world war occuring, less focus seemed to be on, or less care was taken that they were distributing addictive and aggression-inducing drugs to young men with rifles and artillery, and it’s possible the long-term consequences were less than carefully considered.
+At the time when this was happening, amidst a world war, there appeared to be less focus or care given to the distribution of addictive and aggression-inducing drugs to young men armed with rifles and artillery.
+It’s possible that the long-term consequences were not carefully considered.
 When war broke out for each country, which varied from 1937, 1939 or 1941, tens of millions of new recruits flooded into the military forces of the Japanese Empire, Soviet Union, United States, British Empire and Nazi Germany.
 Many of these men were issued combat arms and were sent off with hefty doses of speed to get them going.

 The World War

-World War II events may be easier to understand, or at least take on a new light when you realized at least some on the front lines were using amphetamines.
+Understanding World War II events may become easier, or at least take on a new light, when you realize that some soldiers on the front lines were using amphetamines.
 Ordinary people might wonder how a human being could stand up to the impossible hardships of cold, violence, terror and hard work men had to deal with on the Eastern Front, but frozen nightmares like Stalingrad are custom-made for amphetamines.
-Digging into the snow and fighting to the death over a rail station that got blown up a month prior are more tolerable when you have a drug that makes you feel hot and aggressive.
+Digging into the snow and fighting to the death over a rail station that had already been blown up a month prior are more tolerable when you have a drug that makes you feel hot and aggressive.
 Likewise, the suicide charges of Japanese soldiers are often depicted in historical documentaries by Western filmmakers as a depraved cultural mindset, no doubt leading to prolific racism against the Japanese.
-Or, otherwise, it is depicted as what Bushido is (a moral code of the samurai) until you realize the entire Japanese infantry was issued shabu as part of their rations.
+It is also depicted as being a part of the Bushido Code (a moral code of the samurai) that is until you realize the entire Japanese infantry was issued shabu as part of their rations.
 The British Army alone issued more than 72 million doses to its regular and colonial troops during the war.

-Even some leaders’ actions are partly explainable by drugs.
-According to an in-depth study of Hitler’s associates and medical history by the American OSS, the German leader was getting daily injections for a heart condition of Eukodal, a cocktail of oxycodone and speed.
+Even some leaders’ actions can be partly explained by drugs.
+According to an in-depth study of Hitler’s associates and medical history by the American OSS, the German leader was getting daily injections of Eukodal, a cocktail of oxycodone and speed, for a heart condition.
 Similarly, it was discovered after the war that the Imperial Japanese High Command had sequestered millions of doses of shabu in nondescript warehouses all over the Home Islands, usually close to military bases, mainly for the use of senior staff officers and other officials who would have made decisions such as the attack on Pearl Harbor.